Brett-Tanner/Journal/2024/Aug_24.md

 ## August 9th

+- **THE LAST THING YOU PUSHED ON THE 8th CAUSED 2 PROBLEMS**
+  - Monthly materials is completely down, even for admins
+  - Calendar can't look forward or back a week
 - [] Need a separate column for food allergy, boolean
   - Talk to leroy about it
   - [] After Summer School, change it so allergy kids can't see the option for lunch